oauth-wg/oauth-identity-assertion-authz-grant/draft-ietf-oauth-identity-assertion-authz-grant.md

 ## Media Types

 This section registers `oauth-id-jag+jwt`, a new media type {{RFC2046}} in the "Media Types" registry {{IANA.media-types}} in the manner described in {{RFC6838}}.
-It can be used to indicate that the content is an Identity Assertion Authorization Grant JWT.
+It can be used to indicate that the content is an Identity Assertion JWT Authorization Grant.

 ## OAuth URI Registration